mantidproject/mantid/docs/source/release/v4.1.0/framework.rst

 - :ref:`SetSample <algm-SetSample>` will now look for facility wide sample environments. instrument specific ones will be loaded first.
 - :ref:`SolidAngle <algm-SolidAngle>` is extended to accommodate few options for fast analytical calculation for SANS-type detectors.
 - :ref:`algm-FilterEvents` has a property `InformativeOutputNames` which changes the name of output workspace to include the start and end time of the slice.
+- All the ILL nexus file loaders were speeded up due to parallelization of the loading.

 Instrument Definition Files
 ###########################